franceme/WaveNetExploration/docs/index.md

 Relatively comparing the audio samples from steps 20 to 15000, there are more song-like elements being introduced.
 There is still a lot of static, however there is more fluxuation and the base of song-like elements introduced.

-Ordering the genres from left to right in order of the amount of songs available also help to show the difference in generated music quality.
+Ordering the genres from top to bottem in order of the amount of songs available also help to show the difference in generated music quality (lower to higher data amount).
-The rock generated music appears to have a relatively higher quality than the hardcore music, which may be due to the 1338.9 % increase of data.
+The rock generated music appears to have a relatively higher quality than the hardcore music, which may be due to the increase of data for the particular genre.
 Speculations as to why the audio quality is still very low could include reasons such as lack of training time, training computation, or the complexity of the audio samples.
 The audio samples that we used included various instruments (including but not limitied to: vocalists, drumset, guitars, base guitars and electronics) compared to the original sampling of only pianos samples from the Youtube data set.

-The rest of the data files (generated using checkpoints at 5020 and 100020) are located [here](https://github.com/franceme/WaveNetExploration/tree/master/audiogen).
+The rest of the data files (including the checkpoints at 5020 and 100020) are located [here](https://github.com/franceme/WaveNetExploration/tree/master/audiogen).

 ### Models Used for the samples